Toontown-Event-Horizon/panda-utils/README.md

 The script will run in the directory including (transformed versions of) all assets in the input directory.
 It will receive the name of the model as its only argument.
 This step includes one parameter with the path to the script.
-Note that due to the specifics of implementation, it has to be the path, but the type of the script is not limited (shell, python, etc.) as long as it's an executable.
+Note that due to the specifics of implementation, it has to be one file, but the type of the script is not limited (shell, python, etc.) as long as it's an executable.

-`script:scripts/magic.sh`
+* `script:scripts/magic.sh`

 For example, if your directory structure looks like this: